 If the monitor is consistently reading values in excess of the full-scale range, then the range value should be adjusted higher.
-See Section 5.2.4.1 for details on setting the range value.
+See Section 5.2.4 for details on setting the range value.

-8.2.3 CHECK LAMP
+8.2.3.
+CHECK LAMP

-The Check Lamp status indicates that the UV LED intensity has dropped below 250mV, a level where UV LED adjustment (Section 7.7) should be made at the next convenient opportunity.
-Note that this is a non-critical warning and immediate service is not required.
-However, if the UV LED intensity drops below 125mV, then the Sensor OK status will show an ERROR and the monitor must be immediately serviced (Section 7.8) or taken off-line.
+The Check Lamp LED indicates that the UV LED intensity has dropped to a level where the UV LED needs to be replaced (Section 7.7); the Sensor OK LED will also turn off, indicating that the monitor must be immediately serviced or taken off-line.

-8.2.4 PNEUMATIC ERROR
+8.2.4.
+PNEUMATIC ERROR

 The Pneumatic Error status indicates that one of the pneumatic parameters, flow or pressure, has gone outside of normal ranges.
-Note that this is a non-critical warning and immediate service is not required.
-If this error is triggered, the signal is closed, and the status area will read ERROR.
-However, if the Sensor OK state changes to ERROR, then the monitor must be immediately serviced or taken offline.
+Note that this is a non-critical warning.
+Unless it is also accompanied by Sensor OK LED turning off, the instrument does not need to be removed from service at this time.

 The first step in troubleshooting a Pneumatic Error is determining which parameter has caused the warning.
-From the Sensor menu area, view the Pressure value, compare it to the allowable limits described in Table 8-1 and take appropriate action as described below.
+At the monitor front panel, navigate to the VIEW menu (See Section 5.2.2).
+Examine the Flow and Pressure values and compare them to the limits described in Table 8-1 and take appropriate action as described below.

-8.2.4.1 PRESSURE TOO HIGH
+8.2.4.1.
+PRESSURE TOO HIGH